Eligibility Checker – Shingles Vaccination

 Enter your patient's date of birth, and requested information below to find out if they are currently eligible for shingles vaccination on the National Immunisation Programme.
 Both questions are to be answered to generate a result providing guidance on eligibility.

-Please note, results are based on the guidance for NHS England (as per Green Book, Chapter 28a (from 1 September 2023)).
+Please note, results are based on the guidance for NHS England (UKHSA Green Book: Shingles (herpes zoster): the green book chapter).
 Guidance varies in Northern Ireland, Scotland and Wales.

 This eligibility checker is intended to support healthcare professionals (HCPs) in identifying patients that may be eligible for shingles vaccination.
-The checker does not make clinical decisions and is not intended to replace individual clinical judgement of the healthcare professional utilising the checker.
-The National Guidelines (Green Book, Chapter 28) and Summary of Product Characteristics should be consulted when making treatment decisions for individual patient management.
+The checker does not make clinical decisions and is not intended to replace individual clinical judgement of the HCP utilising the checker.
+The National Guidelines (UKHSA Green Book: Shingles (herpes zoster): the green book chapter) and Summary of Product Characteristics should be consulted when making treatment decisions for individual patient management.

 This checker is designed to assess the eligibility of patients who have not yet received shingles vaccination.